 - 3 cloves garlic, minced

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon black pepper

-- 4 cups vegetable or chicken stock
+- 4 cups vegetable stock or broth, or chicken

 - 1 cup water

 - Melt the butter over medium heat in a large pot.
-Saute the onions, carrots, and garlic in the butter until tender, about 3-4 minutes.
+Sauté the onions, carrots, and garlic in the butter until tender, about 3-4 minutes.
 Season with salt and pepper.

 - Gradually stir in the vegetable or chicken stock and water.
 Add in the broccoli.
 Cover and simmer for 10-15 minutes or until broccoli stems are fork-tender.

-- Stir in the cream and then the cheese.
-Serve immediately or keep warm on stovetop over low heat.
+- Stir in the cream and then the shredded cheese.
+Serve immediately or keep warm on the stovetop over low heat.

 - Take care that the soup is not too hot when you add the cheese.
 Cheddar cheese can separate and become grainy under temperatures that are too high.
 Remove the soup from heat before adding the cheese.